forderud/WindowsClientAuth/README.md

 ```

 ### Programmatic TLS socket communication
 Client certificates can also be used for authentication when using "raw" TLS/SSL sockets directly.
-However, it's then important that the underlying socket library is based on [schannel](https://learn.microsoft.com/en-us/windows/win32/secauthn/performing-authentication-using-schannel), and _not_ on OpenSSL.
-[Winsock](https://learn.microsoft.com/en-us/windows/win32/winsock/secure-winsock-programming) _might_ also work, but that needs to be investigated.
+However, it's then important that the underlying socket library is based on [schannel](https://learn.microsoft.com/en-us/windows/win32/secauthn/performing-authentication-using-schannel) with Winsock underneath, and _not_ on OpenSSL.
+Direct [Winsock](https://learn.microsoft.com/en-us/windows/win32/winsock/secure-winsock-programming) usage _might_ also work, but that remain to be investigated.

 The reason for OpenSSL _not_ being supported, is that OpenSSL is unable to access private keys through the [CNG](https://learn.microsoft.com/en-us/windows/win32/seccng/cng-portal) API.
 There does exist a `openssl-cng-engine` project that seeks to address this gap, but [client autentication doesn't appear to be supported yet](https://github.com/rticommunity/openssl-cng-engine/issues/46).